jason-huynh83/covid19tracker/README.md

 - It also includes interactive plots of various statistics regarding COVID-19 in Ontario

 # Forecast
-- Current as of November 26th 2020, my model forecasts COVID-19 cases in Ontario to roam around the 2000 cases per day margin in December.
+- Current as of December 3rd 2020, my model forecasts COVID-19 cases in Ontario to roam around the 1500-2400 cases per day margin for the New Year.

 # The Dataset
 - The dataset used for this tracker is from the Ontario dataset and can be found [here](https://data.ontario.ca/dataset)